plone/Products.CMFPlone/news/+set_ajax.feature.md

-Automatically use the ajax main template for XHR requests, if set.
+When enabled, use the ajax main template for XHR requests.

-If the `plone.use_ajax_main_template` registry parameter is set to True, a XHR request is detected and the `ajax_load` does not evaluate to `False`, the ajax main template is used automatically for XHR requests.
+If the ``plone.use_ajax_main_template`` registry setting is set to ``True``, and an XHR request is detected where the ``ajax_load`` query string parameter does not evaluate to ``False``, the system will automatically use the AJAX main template for that request.

-This can potentially speed up sites with a lot of AJAX requests.
+This can improve performance on sites that handle a large number of AJAX requests.